utkuerkin/Security-Research-Findings/README.md

 - 🥉 2x  Third place
 - 🔟 2x Top ten

-20+ private audits done for [Hashlock](https://www.hashlock.com.au) are not included in this repo.
-Only includes select findings from audit reports that have gone public.
+Private audits (20+) for [Hashlock](https://www.hashlock.com.au) are excluded.
+This repo only includes selected findings from audit reports that have been made public.